Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: KV-Cloak: A Lightweight KV-cache Defense

 \subsection{Motivation for KV-Cloak}

-\partitle{Limitations of Existing Privacy-Preserving Techniques} While several techniques exist for data privacy, they prove impractical or inadequate for securing the LLM KV-cache, highlighting the need for a specialized solution.
-The introduction to existing privacy-preserving techniques and their limitations is as follows.

-\begin{itemize}[leftmargin=*] \item \textbf{Cryptographic Methods:} Standard cryptographic techniques~\cite{alenezi2020symmetric, thambiraja2012survey}, such as symmetric AES encryption, provide confidentiality by ensuring data remains in ciphertext during storage and transmission, requiring decryption only for legitimate use.
+\partitle{Limitations of Existing Privacy-Preserving Techniques} Current privacy-preserving techniques fundamentally struggle to balance security, efficiency, and utility when applied to the massive, latency-sensitive KV-cache.
+We analyze their specific limitations below: \begin{itemize}[leftmargin=*] \item \textbf{Cryptographic Methods (Overhead Bottleneck):} Standard cryptographic techniques~\cite{alenezi2020symmetric, thambiraja2012survey}, such as symmetric AES encryption, provide confidentiality by ensuring data remains in ciphertext during storage and transmission, requiring decryption only for legitimate use.
 A more advanced approach, Homomorphic Encryption (HE)~\cite{paillier1999public, acar2018survey}, allows for direct computation on encrypted data, theoretically enabling parts of the attention mechanism to operate on the KV-cache without ever decrypting it.
 However, despite their strong security guarantees, the immense computational overhead and latency introduced by these methods are prohibitive.
-Given that the KV-cache can be tens or hundreds of gigabytes, applying full encryption or HE is unsuitable for the high-throughput, low-latency requirements of LLM inference. \item \textbf{Differential Privacy (DP):} Differential Privacy is a rigorous model that protects individual privacy by injecting carefully calibrated random noise into data or query results~\cite{abadi2016deep, li2025delay, yu2019differentially}.
-The fundamental goal is to make the output of a computation statistically insensitive to the presence or absence of any single individual's data in the input dataset.
-In the context of the KV-cache, this would involve adding noise to the Key and Value vectors.
-The primary limitation of this approach is the inherent trade-off between privacy and utility.
-To achieve a meaningful level of privacy, the required amount of noise would significantly degrade the LLM's inference accuracy to an unacceptable degree. \item \textbf{KV-Shield:} KV-Shield~\cite{yang2024first} is a lightweight obfuscation scheme and, to our best knowledge, the only privacy-preserving method designed specifically for the KV-cache.
-Its process involves synchronously permuting the rows of the model's attention layer parameters ($W_q, W_k, W_v$).
-This operation effectively shuffles the element positions within the resulting KV-cache vectors, obfuscating them before an attention score is calculated.
-The obfuscated attention output is then de-obfuscated for subsequent steps.
-However, this approach has critical flaws.
-From a security perspective, its fixed shuffling pattern does not alter the statistical properties of the data, leaving it vulnerable to collision attacks.
-For compatibility, its technique is incompatible with modern LLM architectures that utilize features like Rotary Positional Embedding (RoPE), as the shuffling interferes with the position-dependent calculations. \end{itemize}

-\partitle{Design Objectives} The shortcomings of existing methods reveal an urgent need for a defense mechanism that is both secure and practical.
-To be effective, such a solution must achieve three key objectives:
+Given that the KV-cache can be tens or hundreds of gigabytes, applying full encryption or HE is unsuitable for the high-throughput, low-latency requirements of LLM inference.